 William T. Dwyer High School - A Bill to Create 21st Century Technology in America’s Public School System

 NOTE: The Docket will be set the day of the Tournament and will not be in this order.
 Each chamber will set their dockets through docket nominations.
 Students are allowed to call the previous question after one full cycle of debate on any piece of legislation.
 Although the Presiding Officer will be instructed to use Recency and Geography, a competitor who is not active in the Chamber is not guaranteed to speak.

-Public Forum Topic: Public Forum Debate – January Topic Area: Europe
+Public Forum Topic: Public Forum Debate – 2019 January Topic Area: National Budget/Debt

 If you have ANY questions, please do not hesitate to contact me at